telerik/kendo-react-dropdowns/docs/combobox/api.md

 #### valueField `String`

-The field of the data item that provides the value of the component.
+Defines the field of the data item that provides the value of the component.
 Specify it when binding the component to an array of objects.

 ```html-preview
     <div id="app"></div>